 Abigail Tower died in February of 1910.

 By 1945, 220 Commonwealth was the home of Robert Bigelow Chapin, Jr., a mining engineer, and his wife, Anne Claire (Malone) Dickens Chapin.
 They had been married in August of 1944 and 220 Commonwealth probably was their first home together.
+By 1946, they had moved to 291 Beacon.

 In January of 1946, Mrs. Edna Mae (Reynolds) Candage Lovejoy Walsh Grant filed for (and subsequently received) permission to convert the property from a single-family dwelling and doctor’s office into four apartments and a doctor’s office.
 Edna Grant did not own 220 Commonwealth and real estate dealer Thomas J. Diab was shown as her agent on the filings.
 Edna Grant was the former wife of Henry (Harry) Wells Candage, the widow of Everett John Lovejoy and Dr. William Martin Walsh, and the former wife of Wallace Edwin Grant.